-At 19,347 feet (5,897 meters), Cotopaxi is the tallest active volcano in the world.
+At 5,897m (19,347ft), Cotopaxi is the tallest active volcano in the world.
 It is extremely popular with adventurous types; on any given weekend, there might be up to 100 people in Cotopaxi National Park attempting to summit the volcano.
-There are many different trails available with everything from moderate day hikes to multi-day hikes to the top.
+There are many different trails available with everything from moderate day hikes to multi-day treks to the top.

-The Quilotoa Loop generally refers to a 124-mile (200-kilometer) trek between the Sigchos and Quilotoa villages, the latter of which is approximately 90 minutes south of Latacunga in the Cotopaxi Province and two hours south of Quito.
-Many hikers, however, just do a day hike to see the breathtaking Quilotoa lagoon nestled among mountain ranges.
+The Quilotoa Loop generally refers to a 124mi (200km) trek between the Sigchos and Quilotoa villages, the latter of which is approximately 90 minutes south of Latacunga in the Cotopaxi Province and two hours south of Quito.
+Many hikers, however, just do a day hike to see the breathtaking Quilotoa lake, which sits within an expansive caldera.

-This extinct volcano’s crater is regarded as the largest in South America – no fewer than 2.5 miles (four kilometers) wide and 984 feet (300 meters) deep.
-The fertile surface inside the crater itself is 1.5 miles (2.4 kilometers) wide and is now used to grow crops.
+This crater of the extinct Pululahua volcano is regarded as the largest in South America – 4km (2.5mi) wide and 300m (984ft) deep.
+The fertile surface inside the crater itself is 2.4km (1.5mi) wide and is now used to grow crops.
 Take the bus to the equatorial monument, Mitad del Mundo, and another bus to the Reserva Geobotánica Pululahua.

 The breathtakingly beautiful crater lake with a little island in the middle is not only worth visiting itself but also provides the opportunity to enjoy some bird- and butterfly-watching along the way.
 The entrance is nearly an hour outside the city Otavalo, two hours north of Quito.
 The hike takes about four hours, so take enough sunblock, water and snacks.